Settlement Web

 For more information:

-• The default Settlement Web Help .
+• The Settlement Web Help .
 Refer to the Deliver Order, Payment Order, Collateral Loans, Position Movement sections.
 For bulk input, refer to the Transaction File Uploads section.

 The Settlement Web provides the ability to monitor transaction activity and research daily position balances at the account and entity level.